ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan may include the treatments described above, such as surgery, radiation therapy, chemotherapy, immunotherapy, or targeted therapy, but they may be used in a different combination and will depend on molecular characteristics of your cancer and how your body is doing overall.
 Your doctor may suggest clinical trials that are studying new ways to treat recurrent colorectal cancer.
 Generally, the treatment options for recurrent cancer are the same as those for metastatic cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.